diegoherrub/magic-app/.github/ISSUE_TEMPLATE/issue_template.md

 ## ✅ Possible Solutions (Optional)
 If you have an idea on how to fix it, describe it here.

 ## 📷 Screenshots (if applicable)
-If the changes affect the UI, add screenshots or visual examples.

 If applicable, add screenshots or logs to help explain the issue.

 ## 🔗 References
-- Related documentation, or external references, add them here.

 - Related issues, error logs, or external documentation.

 ---